Haruma-VN/Tre/README.md

 ```sh
 $tsc
 ```
-The module for the compiler should be "ESNext" if you wish to launch Tre with "launch.cmd".
-If you want to compile ".exe" you should change the compiler module to "commonjs"
+- If you want to run Tre with launch.cmd: use compiler mode "ESNext".
+- If you want to make an executable: use compiler mode "commonjs"

 ## License